The Revengers' Comedies: World Premiere Reviews

 Killing Apart (by Peter Kemp)

-The Revengers' Comedies, Alan Ayckbourn's masterly new play.
+"Cruel sports and fights to the death fill The Revengers' Comedies, Alan Ayckbourn's masterly new play.
 So it is all too appropriate that at the Stephen Joseph Theatre in the Round at Scarborough it should be acted out on an arena stage.

 Part One opens on Albert Bridge, from which Henry Bell - a depressed middle-aged loser - is about to deposit himself into the Thames.
 Cries from beneath the bridge reveal an earlier would-be suicide, Karen Knightly, caught on a girder.
 Rescuing her, Henry pulls himself out of his feelings of futility, and, with appetites for life restored, the two survivors vow to hunt down each other's enemies.